 Real life isn’t enough for Stephen Barker, whose Digital Frontiers Media develops websites and applications for clients across the country.
 Barker, 40, is now working on augmented reality, a technology that projects computer-generated graphics into the real world.
 Initial applications include the yellow first-down marker on football telecasts, but Barker says the potential uses extend far beyond that, from mobile apps (point your phone into the night sky and click to see the moons whizzing around Jupiter) to ad campaigns (see McDonald’s golden arches pop up in the distance) to military training that recreates the feeling of navigating through dense fog .
 “It’s just magical,” he says.
 “There is literally no end to the possibilities.”

-- Sarasota Magazine February 2015
+- Sarasota Magazine April 2015

 - F.I.S.H.BoatWorks Aims to Save Wooden Boats A Cortez group of wooden boat restorers takes on its biggest project yet.

 - How to Live the Sarasota Boating Life We live in a boater's paradise.
 Let's chart your course.

 - Sponsored Blog: What’s Up with Wallpaper: Why and How You Should Use It Sarasota interior design firm Chic on the Cheap shows us how to pick the perfect...

 - Sarasota Film Festival